LazoCoder/Image-Processing-Library/README.md

 # Image-Processing-Library
 Library for processing and manipulating images.
 Includes edge detection, color channel swapping, embossing, sharpening thresholding and more.
 Some of the filters are applied by using <a href="https://en.wikipedia.org/wiki/Kernel_(image_processing)">kernel convolution</a> and <a href="https://msdn.microsoft.com/en-us/library/system.drawing.bitmap.lockbits(v=vs.110).aspx">LockBits</a> while others use multithreading where applicable.
+Also includes a histogram generator and a hue detector.

 # Samples